Reservations

 The Mosquito Bridge

 Here’s a very old postcard of the original bridge, when it was still a wooden structure, and more commonly known as the Mosquito Bridge!
 The bridge was named Mosquito not because the area was mosquito infested, but because the hump in the middle resembled the back of a mosquito.
-This bridge was built between 1840 and 1844 and lasted a little over 70 years before replacement in 1916.
+This bridge was built between 1840 and 1844 and lasted a little over 70 years before it suddenly collapsed in December, 1915.
+It was quickly replaced in 1916.
 This view is looking east towards Belmont from the Tilton side of the bridge.
 To correct the caption on the postcard, the bridge is located “near”, not in, Laconia.

 Looking northwest towards Sanbornton from the southern Belmont side of the Mosquito bridge.
 The hump of the Mosquito bridge was on the Sanbornton side.